gchure/phd/src/chapter_05/section_04_results.md

 multiplied this by the average cellular area of our standard candle strain which is morphologically indistinguishable from wild-type *E. coli*, allowing for the calculation of an effective channel copy number.
-The effect of this correction can be seen in Fig. S7C and D, which illustrate that there is no other correlation between cell area and channel expression.
+The effect of this correction can be seen in Chapter 9, which illustrate that there is no other correlation between cell area and channel expression.

-&nbsp;&nbsp;&nbsp;&nbsp;Our calculation of the effective channel copy number for our suite of Shine-Dalgarno mutants is shown in Fig. @fig:mscl_boxplot(B).
+&nbsp;&nbsp;&nbsp;&nbsp;Our calculation of the effective channel copy number for our suite of Shine-Dalgarno mutants is shown in @Fig:mscl_boxplot(B).
 The expression of these strains cover nearly three orders of magnitude with the extremes ranging from approximately four channels per cell to nearly one thousand.
 While the means of each strain are somewhat distinct, the